Exact Regularity and the Cohomology of Tiling Spaces: Introduction and Statement of Results

-where $u_P$ is a polynomial with integer coefficients, $q'(\lambda)$ is the derivative of the minimal polynomial of $\lambda$, evaluated at $\lambda$, $q_0$ is the constant coefficient of $q(x)$, and $D$ is the reduced resultant of $q(x)$ and $r(x)$. \end{theorem}
+where $u_P(x)$ is a polynomial with integer coefficients, $q(x)$ is the minimal polynomial of $\lambda$, $q'(x)$ is its derivative, $q_0$ is the constant coefficient of $q(x)$, and $D$ is the reduced resultant of $q(x)$ and $r(x)$. \end{theorem}

+This theorem has a very different flavor from Theorems \ref{general}--\ref{sub-rate}.
+The previous theorems are ergodic in nature and describe convergence to an ergodic limit, while Theorem \ref{cylinder} is algebraic and puts constraints on what that limit can be.

-In Section \ref{background}, we provide necessary background for understanding the proofs of these theorems.
-In Section \ref{proofs} we prove the four theorems, and in Section \ref{examples} we provide examples that illustrate how the ERP works in practice.
+In Section \ref{background} we provide necessary background for understanding the proofs of these theorems.
+In Section \ref{proofs} we prove the four theorems, and in Section \ref{examples} we provide examples that illustrate how exact regularity works in practice.